g1patil/g1patil/README.md

 - 👋 Hi, I’m @g1patil
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...